cortezjl/MyWorkWeek/Weekly_Time_Log.md

 Finished week 5 Hibernate demo and completed the week 5 exercise.
 Watched the additional videos on .equals and Generic Dao.
 Added the .equals changes into the week 5 exercise

+### Sunday, Sept 29th 2 hours
+Worked on Hibernate one to many changes in user, user_role and role tables.
+Running into issues.
+Reading more online to try and figure it out.

+### Monday, Sept 30th 1 hour
+Read more on Hibernate one to many and unidirectional to see if that is something I need for the role to user_role table

+### Tuesday, Oct 1st 2 hours
+Removed all 3 tables and replaced the entity, dao's and test dao's.
+Using version from week 1/demo's to get them working using those versions.
+Then can make additional table changes as needed.
+The test daos are working